-As you already know, confectioners’ sugar and powdered sugar are the same thing – there is no difference.
-This sugar is also sometimes also called 10X sugar.
+Confectioners’/powdered sugar is also sometimes also called 10X sugar and is most commonly found in grocery stores.
 10X sugar refers to the number of time the sugar is processed to produce fine powder.

-Mix 1 cup granulated sugar and 1 tablespoon cornstarch in a blender at high speed for several minutes.
+Mix 1 cup granulated sugar and 1 tablespoon cornstarch in a blender or food processor at high-speed for several minutes.
 As with most substitutes, the consistency and texture of the dish may be altered.
 If at all possible, take the time to purchase and use the sugar asked for in your recipe.

 Remember – One (1) teaspoon of sugar has 15 calories.